 Church members are encouraged to follow the Savior’s example of offering hope, understanding, and love to those who have disabilities.
-Priesthood and auxiliary leaders should get to know those who have disabilities and show genuine interest and concern.
+Leaders should get to know those who have disabilities and show genuine interest and concern.

-Priesthood and auxiliary leaders also identify members who may need additional care because a parent, child, or sibling has a disability.
+Leaders also identify members who may need additional care because a parent, spouse, child, or sibling has a disability.
 Caring for a family member who has a disability can be a refining process that builds faith.
 But it can also contribute to financial, marital, and family challenges.